WWE ‘Raw’ Results & Review: The Broken Booking Of Braun Strowman Continues, And Trish Stratus Returns

 — WWE Universe (@WWEUniverse) August 28, 2018

 Many fans feel that the booking of Braun Strowman has been broken over the course of the last couple of weeks.
-The WWE superstar kept saying that he’s not a coward, so he let everyone know ahead of time that he was going to cash-in at SummerSlam after Reigns and Lesnar wrestled, and he did the same thing during Roman’s match on last week’s Raw.
-This was a huge plot hole because you don’t have to wait for the end of a match to cash-in the contract, as seen by John Cena in 2012 when he cashed in his contract a week in advance to face CM Punk.
-So, many fans felt that “The Monster in the Bank” trying to cash-in after Reigns wrestled was indeed a cowardly act.
-The WWE fixed this plot hole by having Strowman cash-in at the beginning of Raw to face “The Big Dog” at Hell in a Cell, but the broken booking continued at the end of the show.
+The WWE superstar kept saying that he’s not a coward, so he let everyone know ahead of time that he was going to cash in at SummerSlam after Reigns and Lesnar wrestled, and he did the same thing during Roman’s match on last week’s Raw.
+This was a huge plot hole because you don’t have to wait for the end of a match to cash in the contract, as seen by John Cena in 2012 when he cashed in his contract a week in advance to face CM Punk.
+So, many fans felt that “The Monster in the Bank” trying to cash in after Reigns wrestled was indeed a cowardly act.
+The WWE fixed this plot hole by having Strowman cash in at the beginning of Raw to face “The Big Dog” at Hell in a Cell, but the broken booking continued at the end of the show.

 During the tag team main event, Roman Reigns took the heat from the heels for most of the contest.
 For the finish, Reigns made the hot tag to Braun Strowman, and that’s when things went south.
 Instead of firing up and pummeling Ziggler and McIntyre, “The Monster in the Bank” turned heel and ganged up with Dolph and Drew to decimate Reigns.
 Seth Rollins and Dean Ambrose did their best to help, but they too were laid out by the trio of heels.
-Instead of the crowd booing this heel-turn, they were largely just silent, and some were even cheering the heels on.
+Instead of the crowd booing this heel turn, they were largely just silent, and some were even cheering the heels on.
 The live audience popped when Rollins and Ambrose hit the ring, but they didn’t really boo that much when they were laid out.

 It seems @BraunStrowman is making sure @WWERomanReigns feels what HE felt last week… #RAW pic.twitter.com/HNiUwj1jf4